12 Things to Do in Washington DC in December

 Downtown Holiday Market| ©Ricardo R

-Nearly a hundred exhibitors gather year after year at the Downtown Holiday Market in Washington DC.
+Nearly a hundred vendors gather year after year at the Downtown Holiday Market in Washington, D.C.

-This market offers all kinds of products: crafts, clothing, groceries and artwork are just a few of the things you can find.
-Ideal to buy your Christmas gifts for all the members of the family.
+This market offers all kinds of products: crafts, clothing, food, and artwork are just some of the things you’ll find.
+It’s the perfect place to buy Christmas gifts for the whole family.

-Besides shopping, you can enjoy the most delicious gastronomy.
-The Downtown Holiday Market also hosts jazz, country, rock, soul and of course, of course, Christmas carols.
+In addition to shopping, you can enjoy delicious food.
+The Downtown Holiday Market also features musical performances of jazz, country, rock, soul, and, of course, Christmas carols.

 Winter in Washington| ©VillageHero